FBI looking at new phone purchased by Brian Laundrie, reviewing surveillance video from campground - NewsBreak

 When asked if Laundrie had a phone while traveling out west with Gabby Petito, Bertolino told WFLA he didn’t know.

 According to public records, Brian Laundrie’s mother checked into a campground at Fort De Soto Park on Sept.
 6. The record of registered campers shows Roberta Laundrie checked into “Site 001-Waterfront” between Sept.
 6 and Sept.
-8.Federal government facing potential shutdown by week’s end
+8.Dog the Bounty Hunter pitching new reality show as he chases Brian Laundrie, Variety reports

 A spokeswoman with the Pinellas County Sheriff’s Office says they gave surveillance video from the campground to the FBI Tuesday.